AprilJauhal/GMPipe/README.md

     For Olfactory Receptors, including both the GN and PMLNPFIY motifs can also be used to define a "full-length" sequence, as these motifs are found on TM1 and TM7, respectively.

 Additional notes:
 Theoretically the three main scripts (how to run steps 3-5) can be run together through a master script, although the logistics of this may depend on your job scheduler.
 However, in my experience running the jobs as separate commands makes it easier to figure out if/where a step has stalled.

+Troubleshooting:
+    * If the snakemake job is still running but not generating additional jobs, end and restart the job
+    * GMPipe is designed to stop prematurely if ingroup and outgroup sequences are too similar.
+If this happens, check the log file for errors such as "ERROR: INGROUP AND OUTGROUP HMMER BIT SCORES TOO SIMILAR", if this occurs, check and redesign outgroup.fa, ingroup.fa and master_seq.fa sequences.
+Make sure outgroup sequences are phyllogenetically distinct from ingroup sequences.
+The master_seq.fa sequences should represent a subset of ingroup sequences.
+    * Ensure that the "snakemake" file is in the same folder that the commands are being called from.
+This file can be duplicated and placed into individual directories for each run but should not be edited.